 I never imagined my job would bring me to Asia for the first time, yet here we are!
-I feel incredibly lucky for the opportunity and can’t wait to re-visit Asia in 2020 for a work trip to Seoul.
+I feel incredibly lucky for the opportunity to travel to Singapore and can’t wait to re-visit someday.
 As you might imagine, the majority of the trip was for work-related tasks and events.
-Fortunately I did have one day to explore, so in true Ariana fashion, I made the most of it!
+Fortunately, I did have one day to explore so, in true Ariana fashion, I made the most of it!
 Highlights you’ll read about include seeing the famous Marina Bay Sands hotel, a review of staying at the Hard Rock Hotel in Resorts World Sentosa, Formula 1 racing happening while we were there, and more.

 We stayed at the Hard Rock Hotel within Resorts World Sentosa, which is an island geared for tourists with five resorts, Universal Studios, Adventure Cove Waterpark, S.E.A.
 Aquarium, restaurants with celebrity chefs, and more.
 It’s great for families or large groups like ours.